Enhancement of stability of metastable states in the presence of L\'{e}vy noise

 \section{Abstract}

-The barrier crossing event for superdiffusion in the form of symmetric L\'{e}vy flights is investigated.
-We derive from the fractional Fokker-Planck equation a general differential equation with the corresponding conditions useful to calculate the mean residence time of a particle in a fixed interval for an arbitrary smooth potential profile, in particular metastable, with a sink and a L\'{e}vy noise with an arbitrary index $\alpha$.
-A closed expression in quadrature of the nonlinear relaxation time for L\'{e}vy flights with the index $\alpha =1$ in cubic metastable potential is obtained.
-Enhancement of the mean residence time in the metastable state, analytically derived, due to L\'{e}vy noise is found.
+{\bf The barrier-crossing event for superdiffusion characterized by symmetric L\'{e}vy flights is analyzed.
+Starting from the fractional Fokker-Planck equation, we derive an integro-differential equation along with the necessary conditions to calculate the mean residence time of a particle within a fixed interval.
+We consider an arbitrary smooth potential profile, particularly metastable, with a sink and L\'{e}vy noise characterized by both an arbitrary index $\alpha$ and arbitrary noise intensity parameter.
+For the specific case of L\'{e}vy flights with an index $\alpha = 1$ and a cubic metastable potential, a closed expression for the mean residence time is obtained in quadratures.
+The analytical results reveal an enhancement of the mean residence time in the metastable state due to the influence of L\'{e}vy noise.}